 Finally, add your education credentials and employment history that might not have imported when you connected other services.

-Under each section, click the “Add Manually” button, fill out as much descriptive information as you’re comfortable sharing, choose the level of privacy you’d prefer under the “Who can see this?” section in the upper right of the pop-up box, and then click “Add to list” to commit it to your profile.
+Under each section, click the “Add” button, fill out as much descriptive information as you’re comfortable sharing, choose the level of privacy you’d prefer under the “Visibility” section in the upper right of the pop-up box (or bottom of the list), and then click “Save Changes” to commit it to your profile.

 It’s possible that not all of your publications and other works will have imported.
 You can add them in three ways: